 You may also request an external appeal through an independent review organization.
-The external appeal must be requested within four months of the date of the level 2 appeal decision.
+The external appeal must be requested within 60 calendar days of the date of the level 2 appeal decision.
 The external appeal can be filed before requesting a DHS Fair Hearing.

 Need help?
-You also have the right to call the Rhode Island Department of Health's Office of Managed Care at 401-222-6015 (TTY 711).
-If you need help with your complaint, grievance or appeal, you may also call Rhode Island Legal Services at 401-274-2652 (TTY 711).
-You may also contact RIREACH (Rhode Island Insurance Resource, Education, Assistance and Customer Helpline) at 1-855-747-3224 (1-855-RIREACH).
+You also have the right to call the Rhode Island Department of Health's Office of Managed Care at 401-222-6015.
+If you need help with your complaint, grievance or appeal, you may also call Rhode Island Legal Services at 401-274-2652.